mongodb-developer/golang-quickstart/modeling/modeling-mongodb-documents-with-native-go-data-structures.md

 ```

 The above data structure is nearly identical to the `bson.M` that was used previously, with the exception that it has an `ID` field.
 You'll notice the BSON annotations.
 These annotations are the actual fields that would appear in the document within MongoDB.
 The `omitempty` means that if there is no data in the particular field, when saved to MongoDB the field will not exist on the document rather than existing with an empty value.

+Some of the benefits to using native Go data structures to represent our data is having autocomplete available, error handling, and being able to write methods specific to the data structure.

 So how can we work with our documents?
 Take the following: